lehtiolab/nf-labelcheck/docs/usage.md

 ### `--activation`
 The MS fragmentation activation method used, used by the IsobaricQuant program from OpenMS.
 Default is `hcd`, but `cid`, `etd` can also be used.

+### `--instrument`
+The MS instrument type used to be passed to the MSGF+ search engine.
+Defaults to "qe", but can also be one of [orbi, lowres, tof].
+See the [MSGF+ documentation](https://msgfplus.github.io/msgfplus/MSGFPlus.html) for more info.

 ### `--outdir`
 The output directory where the results will be saved.